 If the number is positive, it means that dollar-cost averaging outperformed lump-sum investing.
 As you can see, dollar-cost averaging only performed better in the worst-performing three deciles (30th percentile) of all periods.
 This trend exists regardless of your asset allocation, be it 100% equity or 100% bonds.

 Investing through dollar-cost averaging appeals in a downturn

 However, these potential higher returns from lump-sum investing come at a price.
 Just as you could invest before a period of market growth, you could also mistime the market and invest right before the market crashes.
 This means that you'll have to wait longer to see positive returns, which might be lower than if you had averaged your investments on a dollar-cost basis.

-By nature, dollar-cost averaging accounts for the state of the markets.
+By its nature, dollar-cost averaging accounts for the state of the markets.
 Because you invest a fixed amount each month, you account for market fluctuations.
-Within the $1,000 you have committed to invest every month, a lower asset price means you've purchased more of the asset, while a higher asset price means you are getting fewer units of the asset.
+Within the $1,000 you have committed to invest every month, a lower asset price means you purchase more of the asset, while a higher asset price means you are getting fewer units of the asset.